+- For life events such as marriage, civil union, or loss of creditable coverage, coverage begins no later than the first day of the month following the event. - > In instances of birth, adoption, placement for adoption, or placement in foster care, coverage begins on the date of the event. - For individuals becoming pregnant without prior creditable coverage, and receiving certification from a healthcare provider, a Special Enrollment Period is triggered.
+Coverage begins on the first day of the month after plan selection, unless the individual chooses retroactive coverage starting from the month pregnancy was certified.

+Other Qualifying Life Change Events (QLCEs):

-- In the case of marriage, civil union or in the case where an individual loses creditable coverage, coverage must be effective no later than the first day of the following month. - In the case of birth, adoption, placement for adoption or placement in foster care, coverage must be effective on the date of the event. - In the case of all other QLCEs, where individual coverage is purchased between the first and fifteenth day of the month, coverage shall become effective no later than the first day of the following month. - In the case of all other QLCEs, where individual coverage is purchased between the sixteenth and last day of the month, coverage shall become effective no later than the first day of the second following month.
+- > If coverage is purchased between the first and fifteenth day of any month, it becomes effective no later than the first day of the following month. - If purchased between the sixteenth and the last day of the month, coverage begins no later than the first day of the second following month.

+Confined Members -

-Confined Members - If a member is confined to a medical facility at the time coverage begins and the member had previous coverage under a group health plan, the previous carrier will be responsible for all covered costs and services related to that confinement.
-DHMP will not be responsible for any services or costs related to that confinement.
-However, should any services be required that are not related to the original confinement, DHMP will be responsible for any services that are covered as stated in Section 7 "Benefits/ Coverage".
-If the member is confined to a medical facility and was not covered by a group health plan when DHMP coverage began, DHMP will be responsible for the covered costs and services related to the confinement from the time coverage begins.
+- Members confined to a medical facility at the start of coverage, who were previously covered under a group health plan, will have all related costs covered by the previous carrier.
+Denver Health Medical Plan (DHMP) will not bear costs associated with this initial confinement. - ➤ However, DHMP will cover any additional required services not related to the initial confinement as per the coverage details in Section 7 "Benefits/Coverage". - ➢ If the member is confined to a medical facility and was not covered by any group health plan when DHMP coverage began, DHMP will cover all associated costs and services related to the confinement from the commencement of coverage.